 Whether you’re a history buff or not, the Beltrami County Historical Society & Museum is an excellent place to learn about the area’s rich and fascinating history.
 The Beltrami County Historical Society & Museum highlights the history of Minnesota, with plenty of information about local Native American tribes and the European settlers who first came to the area.

-The museum has many permanent exhibits highlighting aspects of the area’s history, including exhibitions devoted to Ojibwe culture and early European settlement.
+The museum has many permanent exhibits highlighting the area’s history, including exhibitions devoted to Ojibwe culture and early European settlement.
 There are also rotating exhibits that feature more contemporary topics and themes related to life in northern Minnesota.

 13. Kayak the Mississippi River Headwaters